newrelic/newrelic-quickstarts/CONTRIBUTING.md

 - Dashboards images should be stored in the quickstart's dashboard directory. ex: `/quickstart_name01/dashboards`.
 - Must be in `.png`, `.jpg`, `.jpeg` or `.svg` format
 - Each image file must be less than `4MB` in size
-- There should be no more than `6`  dashboard images per dashboard
+- There should be no more than `12`  dashboard or images per quickstart
 - For best results use aspect ratio: 3:2
 - For best results use 800 px (width)
 - For best results use 1600 px (height)